SyafiqImran/cat-clinic/README.md

 Challenges that i faced in making the application.

+Working with rails database to me is quite challenging as the models must have relationships

 I consider this as a work in progress , so thanks for sharing your time.